felixbarber/felixbarber.github.io/index.md

 - [Google Scholar](https://scholar.google.com/citations?user=eXbwJsQAAAAJ&hl=en&authuser=2)
 - [ResearchGate](https://www.researchgate.net/profile/Felix-Barber)

+Or, email me at felixbarber@nyu.edu

 [Click here](./CV_2021.pdf) for a copy of my CV.

-Before you go, you can enjoy this composite image from my PhD thesis defense.
-Many yeast cells were harmed in the making of this image, so no pressure.
+Many organisms were harmed to generate this image from my Ph.D. defense, none more so than myself.

 ![Budding yeast image processing](/slide1.png)